Larry R. Rogers Jr.

 (2011) Medical Negligence: A woman underwent bariatric surgery for weight loss.
 Following the procedure, her clinician failed to identify signs and symptoms of infection associated with a failed anastomosis.
 The Plaintiff almost died as a result of developing sepsis but recovered with minimal mental deficits following exploratory surgery and repair of the gastric leak.
 Lead Counsel, Larry R. Rogers, Jr.

 D. v.
-CTA
+CTA.

 (2011) Motor vehicle Collision: Plaintiff’s decedent was killed when a CTA bus failed to yield and made a left turn into a bus turnabout in front of the decedent as he operated his motorcycle northbound, allegedly at a high rate of speed.
 Lead Counsel, Larry R. Rogers, Jr.